 Skip advert

 Advertisement - Article continues below

-The inevitable result of this is the formation of rust.
-Left to spread uncontrolled, this can become too expensive to be worthwhile repairing, in relation to the value of the car.
-Small patched welds can be enough to get the car through an MoT, but only replacing a panel completely will guarantee it won't return.
+If rust is left unchecked and begins to spread, this can lead to massive bills that make the vehicle not worth repairing when compared to its value.
+Small patched welds can be enough to get the car through an MOT, but only replacing a panel completely will guarantee it won't return.

+Skip advert